 BUSY, channel-list) primitive at the STA that is expecting the response where the channel-list parameter

-is absent, or, if present, includes the element primary.
+is absent, or, if present, includes the element “primary”.

+Remark: consult Adrian or Robert to see whether to use quotes or not, from the aspects of both English grammar and IEEE standard style.